SchwabischesBauernbrot/tails/config/patch/rw-includes/README.md

 allowing you to persist changes across reboots.

 The files and directories in this directory must be writable by the libvirt-qemu user on the host.
-You can use the `config/patch/set-rw-includes-permissions.sh` script to set the correct permissions.
+Before modifying this directory, please run the `config/patch/set-rw-includes-permissions.sh` script to set the correct permissions; it sets a default ACL that are applied to files and directories when they are created (existing files are unaffected) so you will not have to think about this again.

 ## Examples